batkinson/colbertix/README.md

 ## Running

-To run the bot program, you just need to run the main.py file:
+To run the bot, you just need to run:

 ```
-python main.py
+./colbertix.py
 ```

 The bot will search for tickets based on the information you provided in the config file, and will stop once it has successfully registered for tickets.
-It will also take a screenshot of the state of the application immediately following registration for your reference.
+It will also take a screen shot of the state of the application immediately following registration for your reference.